-Outcome 3: Investments in cost-effective and adaptive water management interventions and technology transfer National Water investments include adaptation interventions to maintain medium to long term sustainability and provide resilience to to funding for community projects focusing on adaptation and water risks Development partner and national interventions focused on rural WASH provision do not include adaptation response in project delivery- investments or in climate proofing projects Only 1 publicly owned portable water filter/desalination unit exists for the entire country At least 20 community driven, designed and developed Water and Adaptation Response Projects (aligned with co- financer interventions) National Water investments to adaptation investments doubled by fourth year of project implementation Appropriate water supply equipment successfully procured and delivered to pilot sites and key disaster stakeholders such as NDMO for enhanced preparation and response to water scarcity Maintenance and operational guidelines developed and budgeted at the provincial and/or of quick fixes were outsourced to 5 private construction companies through an open competition tender process in line with the RWASH Policy for WASH infrastructures in late 2015/2016.
+interventions and technology transfer National Water investments include adaptation interventions to maintain medium to long term sustainability and provide resilience to community water needs to funding for community projects focusing on adaptation and water risks Development partner and national interventions focused on rural WASH provision do not include adaptation response in project delivery- investments or in climate proofing projects Only 1 publicly owned portable water filter/desalination unit exists for the entire country At least 20 community driven, designed and developed Water and Adaptation Response Projects (aligned with co- financer interventions) National Water investments to adaptation investments doubled by fourth year of project implementation Appropriate water supply equipment successfully procured and delivered to pilot sites and key disaster stakeholders such as NDMO for enhanced preparation and response to water scarcity Maintenance and operational guidelines developed and budgeted at the provincial and/or community levels of quick fixes were outsourced to 5 private construction companies through an open competition tender process in line with the RWASH Policy for WASH infrastructures in late 2015/2016.
 Quick-fix infrastructure activities focusing on water security have been implemented and completed across 6 pilot sites reaching a total population estimated at 11,763.
 As part of this initiative 63 communal rainwater harvesting tanks have been installed across the 6 pilot sites.
 5 new hand dug wells with Solmark pumps were also installed in Taro.
 Further investments in cost effective and adaptive water management interventions will be implemented in the next 18 months based on the WS-CCARP.
-Also through a competitive process, TRUNZ The installation of 63 communal rainwater harvesting systems for 11,763 people is evidence that rainwater tanks are an effective low cost mechanism and can be implemented and scaled in a short period.
-Overall, the quick fix interventions has contributed a total of 415,000 litres of additional rain water storage capacity across all six pilot sites.
-This does not include the 5 new hand dugs wells.
-Similar to outcome 2, lessons learned in the implementations of the quick fix interventions have provided valuable insights on a proposed way forward in the implementations of prioritized project options as per the WS-CCARP.
-For the Trunz equipment, since these are yet to be installed and piloted, it will be important for SIWSAP to document the implementation of the Trunz solar systems and to share evidence based results with the SI WASH sector.
-Since these are quite expensive equipment, there needs to be clear justification to scale such technology in the future beyond the pilot sites. developed and budgeted at the provincial and/or community levels Also through a competitive process, TRUNZ expensive equipment, there needs to be clear justification to scale such technology in the future beyond the pilot sites.
+Also through a competitive process, TRUNZ For the Trunz equipment, since these are yet to be installed and piloted, it will be important for SIWSAP to document the implementation of the Trunz solar systems and to share evidence based results with the SI WASH sector.
+Since these are quite expensive equipment, there needs to be clear justification to scale such technology in the future beyond the pilot sites. community levels (a Switzerland company) was issued a the future beyond the pilot sites.